 The skin can be rotated either over top or underneath the neomandible depending on which approach creates less tension on the skin perforators.

-The skin of the flap is closed directly to the oral mucosa with interrupted absorbable sutures in a vertical mattress fashion (eg. 3-0 Vicryl).
-A water tight closure is essential to avoid a salivary leak into the neck with subsequent infection in the surgical site and an orocutaneous fistula.
+In most oral cavity defects, the oral mucosa is closed directly to the skin of the flap with interrupted absorbable suture in a vertical mattress fashion (eg. 3-0 Vicryl).
+A water tight closure is essential to avoid a salivary leak into the neck with subsequent infection in the surgical site and an orocutaneous fistulae.